Fentress, Texas: Geography

 Fentress is situated at the junction of State Highway 80 and FM 20 in southwestern Caldwell County, approximately eight miles northwest of Luling and 15 miles southeast of San Marcos.
-The nearest major city is Austin, located 42 miles to the north.
-Lockhart is located 11 miles northwest.
-It also stands along the San Marcos River.
+The nearest major city is Austin, 42 miles to the north.
+Also along the San Marcos River is Lockhart, located 11 miles northwest.

 Education

-A one-room school building opened in 1895 and was open for three months each year.
-It was then replaced with a two-room school building in 1907.
-In 1922, a two-story, five-classroom facility with an auditorium was opened and replaced the two-room school building.
-It then shut down in the 1940s and merged with the Prairie Lea Independent School District.
-The community is still served by the Prairie Lea ISD today.
+A one-room school building that offered instruction for three months each year opened in 1895.
+In 1922, a two-story, five-classroom facility with an auditorium was opened to replace the original building, but it was shut down in the 1940s with a merger into the Prairie Lea Independent School District, which continues to serve the community.